godotengine/godot-docs/classes/class_node.rst

 Called when there is an input event.
 The input event propagates through the node tree until a node consumes it.

-It is only called if input processing is enabled, which is done automatically if this method is overriden, and can be toggled with :ref:`set_process_input<class_Node_set_process_input>`.
+It is only called if input processing is enabled, which is done automatically if this method is overridden, and can be toggled with :ref:`set_process_input<class_Node_set_process_input>`.

 .. _class_Node__physics_process: